jweissman/orsino/playtesting.md

 - [ ] A cage could have a chance to have a prisoner (who could become ally); incidentally would be nice for it to be more likely within a 'cell' room
 - ---
 - [ ] Larger rooms could give more search opps?
-- [ ] Adventuring kit could be a consumable that is needed to give first aid?
 - [ ] Found treasure should be redeemable for gold
 - ---
 - [ ] Remind players to rest if they're not at full health going into boss battle